Top 4 Methods for Cold Call Coaching with a Remote SDR Team

 Mock Calls

-Mock calling is when a manager or peer jumps on with a rep on and runs them through common scenarios they will encounter when speaking to prospects.
+Mock calling is when a manager or peer jumps on with a rep and runs them through common scenarios they will encounter when speaking to prospects.

 These scenarios typically involve handling wild objections, obnoxious prospects, and answering detailed product questions.